 Students aspiring to the Bachelor of Music in Performance degree or the Bachelor of Music in Music Education degree must enroll in Group Piano I through IV in consecutive semesters.
 BA majors in Music must enroll in Group Piano I and Group Piano II in consecutive semesters.
 The Group Piano sequence must be completed before a student can enroll in private piano lessons.
 Students who successfully pass all proficiency requirements in MU 214 will not be required to take a separate PPE.
 Students who have studied piano extensively before entering Washburn may take a placement test.
-See Dr. Ding for enrollment procedures and information.
+See Dr. Tan for enrollment procedures and information.

-Piano Proficiency Exam Requirements (PPE)
+Piano Proficiency Exam Requirements (PPE) Technique

-Technique

-• All major and harmonic minor scales and arpeggios, two octaves, hands together in parallel motion, standard fingerings.
-Minimum tempo: MM=80 per quarter note.
+- All major and harmonic minor scales and arpeggios, two octaves, hands together in parallel motion, standard fingerings, by memory.
+Minimum tempo: MM=70 per quarter note. - Primary chord progressions in all major and harmonic minor keys: I IV6/4 I V6/5 I. Hands together, by memory.
+Minimum tempo: MM=70 per quarter note.